wannesm/LeuvenMapMatching/docs/index.rst

 Welcome to Leuven.MapMatching's documentation!
 ==============================================

-Align a trace of coordinates to a map (represented as a graph).
+Align a trace of coordinates (e.g. GPS measurements) to a map of road segments.

+The matching is based on a Hidden Markov Model (HMM) with non-emitting states.
+The model can deal with missing data and you can plug in custom transition and emission probability distributions.

+Reference:

+   Meert Wannes, Mathias Verbeke, "HMM with Non-Emitting States for Map Matching", European Conference on Data Analysis (ECDA), Paderborn, Germany, 2018.

 .. figure:: http://people.cs.kuleuven.be/wannes.meert/dtaimapmatching/example1.png
    :alt: example